Table of Contents

 Businesses operating in these states can expect their premiums to be higher.

-For instance, Oregon mandates that all legal practitioners must purchase professional liability insurance.
-Most other states will require lawyers to let their clients know whether or not they have a professional policy in place.
+For instance, Oregon mandates that all legal practitioners purchase professional liability insurance.
+Most other states require lawyers to inform their clients whether or not they have a professional policy in place.

 The Requested Limits